Bulgarian Air Force: Destruction and survival under the peace treaty (1919–1936)

 On 5 July 1923 Bulgaria ratified the International Civil Aviation Treaty.
 From that moment on its air vehicles would carry a registration in the form B-B??? (the latter three signs being a combination of capital letters).
 In 1923 the first group of cadets, called "student-flyers" entered the Flying school at Vrazhdebna AF.

 The following year (1924) the first new airplanes were acquired.
 Those were machines of the Potez VIII, Caudron C.59, Hanriot HD.14 and Bristol Tourer Type 29; Avro 522 seaplanes were also procured.
-During the same year the Bulgarian airplane construction specialist Atanas Grigorov (who obtained his qualification at the "Albatroswerke – Berlin") assembled his seaplane, called "Grigorov-1".
-The aircraft made several test-flights, recording excellent characteristics, but was damaged beyond repair by a storm in the hangar where it was stationed.
+During the same year the Bulgarian airplane construction specialist Atanas Grigorov (who obtained his qualification at the "Albatroswerke – Berlin") assembled a Friedrichshafen FF.33e seaplane from spares, which he called the "Grigorov-1".
+The aircraft made several test-flights, but was damaged beyond repair by a storm in the hangar where it was stationed.
 Also in 1924 the Aeroplane Section was expanded to an Aeroflight Directorate still under the Ministry of Railways, Postal Service and Telegraph.

 1925 saw the Potez XVII, Bristol Lucifer and Macchi 2000/18 flying boat boosting the country's aircraft inventory.
 The Bulgarian government invited a group of German aircraft engineers, headed by the constructor Herr Hermann Winter to help establish an aviation factory.
 Named The State's Aeroconstruction Atelliér or Darzhavna Aeroplanna Rabotilnitsa (DAR) the factory was initially managed by the first Bulgarian pilot to achieve an aerial victory – Mr. Marko Parvanov.
 The first aircraft types produced at the plant were the U-1 or "Uzounov-1" (an indigenous variant of the wartime German DFW C.V) and the DAR 2 (an indigenous variant of the German Albatros C.III of the same era).
 Both types became well-known and loved by the personnel of the former Air Troops and gained Bulgarian combat service experience.
 Development of a new type – the DAR 1 – was also started.

 During the course of 1926 the Airplane School was moved to the geographical center of the country.
 The town of Kazanlak was well suited, for it was far away from the Allied Control Commission.
 The Czechoslovak company Aero Vodochody also built an aircraft factory near that city, but its models were not up to the requirements of the Bulgarian authorities.
 After an unsuccessful switch to automotive production, the plant was finally sold to the Italian Caproni company.
 The factory became popular as "Balgarski Kaproni" or "Bulgarian Caproni".
 The first examples of the DAR 1 biplane were produced and entered service with the Aeroflight Directorate during 1926.